ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 I'm a mom rooted in faith and follower of Jesus.
 I have a deep love for art, the outdoors, and and the joys of homesteading.
 Whether I'm hiking through the woods, tending to my garden, or exploring new trails with my family, I'm most alive when I'm surrounded by the natural world.

 I hold a Bachelor of Fine Arts in Art Education with an emphasis on painting, and I've spent years inspiring young artists as a K–12 visual arts educator — with my primary focus for elementary-aged students.
-Being a homeschooling mom has deepened my passion even further, and helped inspire the creation of All In One Crafts | Forest School of the Arts.
+Being a homeschooling mom has deepened my passion even further, and helped inspire the creation of All In One Crafts Art Studio and our Sown & Grown Art Enrichment Program.

 Register for a Workshop →Meet Our Instructor